mxwalbert/cohesivm/README.md

 True
 ```

+#### Use the Class

-The main usage of the [``Analysis``](https://cohesivm.readthedocs.io/en/latest/reference/analysis.html#cohesivm.analysis.Analysis), besides providing the framework for
+The main purposes of the [``Analysis``](https://cohesivm.readthedocs.io/en/latest/reference/analysis.html#cohesivm.analysis.Analysis) are bundling functions for quick data analysis
-the [Analysis GUI](https://cohesivm.readthedocs.io/en/latest//guis/analysis.html), is to quickly generate maps of analysis results:
+and providing the framework for the [Analysis GUI](https://cohesivm.readthedocs.io/en/latest/guis/analysis.html).
+But it is also useful to generate maps
+of analysis results:

 ```pycon
 >>> analysis.generate_result_maps('Maximum')[0]